marionettejs/backbone.marionette/docs/marionette.controller.md

 # Marionette.Controller

 > Warning: deprecated.
 The Controller object is deprecated.
 Instead of using the Controller
-> class with the AppRouter, you should specify your callbacks on a plain Javascript object.
+> class with the AppRouter, you should specify your callbacks on a plain Javascript object or a [Marionette Object](./marionette.object.md)

 A Controller is an object used in the Marionette Router.
 Controllers are where you store your Router's callbacks.